centrifugal/centrifuge-python/README.md

 # centrifuge-python (work in progress)

-WORK IN PROGRESS

-This is a websocket SDK for [Centrifugo](https://github.com/centrifugal/centrifugo) server on top of Python asyncio library.
+This is a WebSocket SDK for [Centrifugo](https://github.com/centrifugal/centrifugo) server (and any [Centrifuge-based](https://github.com/centrifugal/centrifuge) server) on top of Python asyncio library.

 ## Run tests